-How A Thorough Policy Review Helped A Homeowner Cover $40,000 In Damage
+How a Thorough Policy Review Helped a Homeowner Cover $40,000 in Damage

 Client Advisor: Jake Ieuter

-Uncovering A Risk That Had Gone Unnoticed
+Uncovering a Risk that Had Gone Unnoticed

 Within a year, a torrential downpour hit his area while he was out of town.
 His sump pump didn’t work and he ended up with two feet of water in the basement.
 He had to replace most of his things, including drywall and carpeting, for a total of about $40,000.